The Last Dinner Party announce debut album 'Prelude To Ecstasy' and share new single 'On Your Side'

 The Last Dinner Party are currently out on their first-ever North American tour, having completed a run of UK dates last month.
 Recently, the band made their debut appearance on Later… With Jools Holland.

-Speaking to NME back in April, frontwoman Morris explained that the forthcoming ‘Prelude To Ecstasy’ wouldn’t have come out as it did if the group “hadn’t been playing live for so long”.
+Speaking to NME back in April, frontwoman Morris explained that the forthcoming ‘Prelude To Ecstasy’ wouldn’t have come out as it did if the group “hadn’t been playing live for so long” beforehand.

 “We were really able to do a lot of experimenting and feeling the emotion of the songs live, and I think that’s informed it,” she said.